 We offer educational programs for schools and organizations using a number of our non-releasable birds of prey.
 We educate the audience about the natural history of these raptors and stress the importance of conservation.
 These animals give people a chance to connect to wildlife they might otherwise never see up-close and personal.

-We accept orphaned and injured wildlife patients from Snohomish, King, and Skagit counties, and Camano Island.
+We accept orphaned and injured wildlife patients from Snohomish, King, Skagit, Pierce, and Island counties, but also see patients arrive from all over Washington state.
 Most of our patients are brought directly to our center for treatment by caring citizens.
 Occasionally, wild animals are trapped, or otherwise may be too dangerous for the general public to restrain and contain for transport.
 When this occurs, we depend on our team of volunteers and staff members to rescue these patients.
 We also work closely with other wildlife rehabilitators to ensure that we are providing the best care possible for the wildlife brought to us.